 There are times when our sexual problems involve casual partners, sexual transmitted diseases or pregnancy.
-In the same way, there are situations when our ability to engage in sexual relationship is impaired by physiological & psychological dysfunctions, such as frigidity and impotence, and they can be overcome with professional support.
+In the same way, there are situations when our ability to engage in sexual relationship is impaired by physiological & psychological dysfunctions, such as frigidity and impotence, but they can be overcome with professional support.

 Although still a taboo topic even in the western world, sexuality has started to be explored in more depth in recent decades.
 People feel nowadays more encouraged to acknowledge their own drives and desires, they feel more comfortable with their sexual identity and they embrace more fully their sexual feelings.

-However, we are still far from engaging with this topic in a balanced way, and most of the conversations continue to stay at the extremes: people either hide in the closet and deny their sexual drives and desires (regardless their sexual preference), or they expose them in a very public way.
+However, we are still far from engaging with this topic in a balanced way, and most of the conversations with my clients continue to stay at the extremes: they either hide in the closet and deny their sexual drives and desires (regardless of their sexual preference), or they expose them in a very public way.

-Most people struggle to talk openly about their sexual life and in many situations sex life is either a marital duty or a beautiful platform for intimate pleasure and connection, with not much in between.
+Most clients still struggle to talk openly about their erotic life and in many situations sex life is perceived as either a marital duty or a beautiful platform for intimate pleasure and connection, with not much in between.

-Sexuality is essential to our beings, not only for procreation, but also for our overall physical, spiritual and psychological health.
+We know that sexuality is essential to our beings, not only for procreation, but also for our overall physical, spiritual and psychological health.
 Sexuality is a fundamental human right in the Western world, but remains a controversial topic in the East.

-The reality is that we cannot ignore our sexual impulses, and it makes a massive difference to our wellbeing when we attend our drives, when we understand them and we integrate them into our lives.
+I am guiding my clients to not ignore their sexual impulses and it makes a massive difference to their wellbeing when they attend their drives, when their understand them and their integrate them into their lives.